dbolin/Apex.Analyzers/README.md

 ## Immutable Types

-Provides an `ImmutableAttribute` type which can be applied to classes and structs.
+Provides an `ImmutableAttribute` type which can be applied to classes, structs, and interfaces.
 The analyzer ensures that the following rules hold for types marked with the attribute.

 | ID | Severity | Rule
 | --- | --- | --- |